-This project aims to build successful youth-led businesses in the agriculture sector by understanding the added value of training, mentoring, and funding
+This project aimed to build successful youth-led businesses in the agriculture sector by understanding the added value of training, mentoring, and funding

 The world’s urban population will surpass its rural population by 2030.
 In order to provide food to the growing cities, an innovative and inclusive approach for agri-food entrepreneurs will be necessary.
 This presents an important opportunity for youth, whose unemployment rate surpasses that of adults by 25%.